-Fair value of investments in unquoted equity securities are determined by estimating the fair value of the investee's net assets.
+Fair value of investments in unquoted equity securities are determined by estimating the fair value of the investee's net assets, adjusted for the effect of the non-marketability of the equity investments, where relevant.

-Inter-relationship between significant unobservable inputs and fair value Valuation technique Significant unobservable inputs measurement Net asset value ("NAV") Value of the underlying net assets The estimated fair value would increase/ decrease if NAV was higher/lower
+Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Net asset value ("NAV") Value of the underlying net assets The estimated fair value would increase/decrease if NAV was higher/lower A discount is applied to take into consideration the non-marketable nature of the investments, where applicable.
+Discount rate: 2021: 30%-40% 2020: 30%-45% The estimated fair value would increase/decrease if the discount rate was lower/higher

-For the fair value of financial assets classified in Level 3 of the fair value hierarchy, increasing the significant unobservable inputs by 10% at the reporting date would have increased profit or loss by \$3,673,000 (2019: \$2,237,000) and equity by \$1,693,000 (2019: \$1,771,000) for the Group and \$1,653,000 (2019: \$1,641,000) for the Company.
+For the fair value of financial assets classified in Level 3 of the fair value hierarchy, increasing the significant unobservable inputs by 10% at the reporting date would have increased profit or loss by \$5,777,000 (2020: \$3,667,000) and equity by \$1,255,000 (2020: \$1,693,000) for the Group and \$1,214,000 (2020: \$1,653,000) for the Company.
 A 10% decrease in the significant unobservable inputs would have had the equal but opposite effect on the amounts shown above, on the basis that all other variables remain constant.